We go through the safety and risks for a standard female bodybuilder and fitness competition prep with regards to diet and supplements.

 The main pre and post workout nutrients of concern are getting enough protein for muscle repair and synthesis and enough carbohydrates to replenish glycogen stores and trigger an insulin response for building muscle.

 Foods to Limit on Fitness competition prep

-In order to achieve their desired physique goals and promote quick fat loss, some female bodybuilders and fitness competitors will be told to completely eliminate certain high sugar, high fat foods from their diet.
+In order to achieve their desired physique goals and promote quick fat loss, a female bodybuilder or fitness competitor may be told to completely eliminate certain high sugar, high fat foods from their diet.
 Some of these foods include alcohol, added sugars like candy, cookies, donuts, sugar sweetened beverages and deep fried foods.
 Other coaches allow “cheat days” to help promote diet adherence and metabolic preservation.
 Again, the recommendations around diets and meal plans are typically very specific between client and coach.

 Whey protein is one of the most popular and safest protein supplements for muscle building.
 One study found that 21 weeks of supplementing with whey protein before and after resistance training increased the muscle size.
 The study also found that whey protein supplementation altered gene expression to favour muscle anabolism specifically in the vastus lateralis (largest muscle in the thigh).

 In some people, whey protein may be difficult to digest and may cause unpleasant symptoms like bloating, gas, stomach cramps and diarrhea.
 There is some evidence that a high protein diet may put pressure on the kidneys, so for people that already have an existing kidney condition, whey protein may not be recommended.
 There is also the concern that some whey protein products on the market are not always regulated and may be contaminated with toxic substances like arsenic and lead, according to this Consumer Report.

 If you’re worried about some of these concerns or have experienced bloating from whey protein, there are a ton of other great protein supplements for bodybuilding like hemp protein, pea protein, brown rice protein and plant protein blends.